code-dot-org/aws-google/README.md

 * Ruby 3.0.5

 You can have Ruby installed locally, or use Docker and mount this repository into a Ruby container.
 By using Docker you can avoid conflicts with differing Ruby versions or other installed gems.
 To run and 'bash' into a Ruby container, install Docker and run the following.
-See [docker-compose.yml](docker-compose.yml) for details, or to experiment with different Ruby versions.
+See [docker-compose.yml](docker-compose.yml) for details.

 ```
+docker compose build
 docker compose run ruby
 ```